gionikola/spring2021_core_macro_lab/README.md

 - Set up our work environment (download and install Julia + Jupyter);
 - Cover some Jupyter Notebook basics;
 - Cover some Julia basics;
-- Demonstrate simple optimization and linear algebra applications in Julia.
+- Demonstrate simple linear algebra applications in Julia.

 **Note:** Completing the above is crucial for the remaining quarter!